gentakojima/emojione-picker-ubuntu/README.md

-# emojione-picker for Ubuntu
+# Emojione Picker for Ubuntu

-Emojione-picker-Ubuntu is a simple emoji picker for Ubuntu 14.04+ running Unity and other desktop environments.
+Emojione-picker-Ubuntu is a simple emoji picker for Ubuntu 14.04+ running Unity and some other GNU/Linux distributions and desktop environments.

 ![Image of Emoji-picker](https://raw.githubusercontent.com/gentakojima/emojione-picker-ubuntu/master/screenshot.png)